dakshbhatnagar/SQLProjects/YummyEats/README.md

-# SQL Projects Repository
+## YummyEats Data Analysis Project

-Welcome to my SQL projects repository!
+Welcome to the repository!
 This collection includes a variety of SQL projects that I have worked on.
 Each project folder consists of SQL scripts, data files, and relevant documentation.

-## Restaurant Data Analysis Project

 Explore the insights derived from analyzing restaurant data, including customer preferences, popular dishes, and business trends.